insarlab/MintPy/docs/installation.md

 3. Install [XQuartz](https://www.xquartz.org), then restart the terminal.

-4. Install [macports](https://www.macports.org/install.php) if you want to use Macports to install Python environment; then update the port tree with the following command:
+4. Install [macports](https://www.macports.org/install.php) if you want to use Macports to install Python environment; then update the port tree with the following command.
+If your network prevent the use of rsync or svn via http of port tree, try [Portfile Sync via a Snapshot Tarball](https://trac.macports.org/wiki/howto/PortTreeTarball).
 ```tcsh
 sudo port selfupdate
 ```

-Try [Portfile Sync via a Snapshot Tarball](https://trac.macports.org/wiki/howto/PortTreeTarball), if your network prevent the use of rsync or svn via http of port tree.

 5. Restart terminal